 Start by reviewing common interview questions.
 Practice answering them with someone else or in front of a mirror.
-This will give you an idea of what kind of questions will potentially be asked.
+This will give you an idea of what kind of questions could potentially be asked.
 You should also figure out in advance what the requirements are for the job posting and then write down your qualifications.
 This can show you if you lack a particular skill, so you can determine how to address this in the interview and convince the interviewer that you can learn the skill.
 Finally, come prepared with stories that relate to the skills the employer wants, while emphasizing your:

 - Leadership skills